 - Chosen option: Method A or B (documentation of the decision including reasons)

 Once the PMO has prepared the meeting, it is important to ensure one thing.
-During the meeting, the necessary data to provide answers to the decision-makers’ questions need to be available – preferably at the push of a button.
+During the meeting, the necessary data to provide answers to the decision-makers’ questions must be available – preferably at the push of a button.

 Efficient Data Collection as the Basis for PMO Reports